sszilvasi/mac-keyboard-hu/README.md

 mac-keyboard-hu
 ===============

-Hungarian keyboard layout for OS X and macOS
+Hungarian PC keyboard layout for OS X and macOS